isabella232/floret/README.md

 Self-discovery of channels and subscribers allows horizontal scaling of floret services that stand up and
 become aware of the services current state.

+#### Documentation

+Floret creates an Open API spec for your api at bootstrap.
+It exposes a /api-spec.json endpoint, and this url can be consumer by viewing applications.
+One such application may be Swagger UI, which is deployed as a floret core service called api-doc.
+Upon standing up, a notification of new documentation is sent to api-doc, which in turn hosts the spec.

+### Documenting Custom APIs

+If you added custom apis with your service, you'll want to document them in the Open API spec.
+To do so, just add annotations above your api like this:

+    /**
+     * @swagger
+     * /test/it/out:
+     *   get:
+     *     description: test doc
+     *     responses:
+     *       200:
+     *         description: bar bang
+     *     tags: [pulse]
+     */
+    floret.router.get('/test/it/out', (ctx) => {
+        console.log('test/it/out')
+    })

 ## Floret Ecosystem